ivanres/itec833/README.md

 This is a demonstration of composition of web services using BPEL.

+## How to run
+Both tomcat servers should be started to test

+1. `itec833_tomcat_ode\bin\startup.bat` BPEL server
+2. `tomcat7_8082\bin\startup.bat` Logger server
+3. Start the python server `C:\Python27\python.exe frontend-python-bottle-suds\server.py`
+4. Access the front end at `http://localhost:8888/`
+5. Optionally, use SoapUI to test.
+   Test entry point to Integration Server is at: `http://localhost:8080/ode/processes/WS_Integrator?wsdl`

+Perform a service call with a fake credit card number.

+Expected results:
+1. The credit card type (Visa, Mastercard, etc)
+2. A new row written in the sqlite database.

 ## Structure
 The structure so far is as follows